 DASH Community Funding

 Who should apply?
 Members of place-based collaborations that have an actionable opportunity to advance their community’s data sharing efforts with a focus on equity and sharing power with community members.
+Please visit the community funding page for more information about the latest cohorts.

 DASH Mentor Program